yzhao062/cs-paper-checklist/README.md

 ## 5. 📊 Experiments

-- [ ] 5.1 At least 3 datasets are used (unless paper is about a new dataset).
+- [ ] 5.1 At least 3 datasets are used (unless the paper introduces a new dataset).
 - [ ] 5.2 At least 3 baseline methods are compared.
+Are they state-of-the-art?
+Justify why these baselines are chosen.
 - [ ] 5.3 At least 1 ablation study is included.
-- [ ] 5.4 Standard deviation or confidence intervals are reported where applicable.
+- [ ] 5.4 Standard deviation or confidence intervals are reported where appropriate.
+- [ ] 5.5 Hardware environment, software libraries, and hyperparameter settings are described.
-- [ ] 5.5 Negative results (if any) are explained, not omitted.
+- [ ] 5.6 Negative results (if any) are explained, not omitted—failure cases are valuable.
-- [ ] 5.6 Evaluation metrics are defined and justified.
+- [ ] 5.7 Evaluation metrics are clearly defined and justified.
-- [ ] 5.7 All figures and tables are referenced in the text.
+- [ ] 5.8 All figures and tables are referenced in the main text.
+- [ ] 5.9 Beyond showing numbers and saying “we perform well,” at least one deeper insight or analysis is provided (e.g., why it works, where it fails).
+- [ ] 5.10 Bonus: Think about how easy others can reproduce your work?
+If you have any "dirty tricks" -- remove them pls.

 ---